-Master of Arts in Counseling, Marriage and Family Therapy
+Master of Arts in Counseling, Marriage, Couples, and Family Counseling

 University of the Rockies is no longer accepting applications for its Colorado Springs location.
 All programs previously offered in Colorado Springs will be offered in Denver, with projected start dates in August 2014.
 This transition will not affect online programs.
 Please call Denver Admissions at 303.446.5867 for more information.